-Graph points positioned outside a ternary have outside composition, but graph points inside the boundaries of a ternary can also have outside composition.
-Any Garnet graph point that falls on or within the Pyralspite ternary might also fall on a Pyrope-Grossular-Spessartine ternary or a Grossular-Almandine-Spessatine ternary.
+To complicate matters, graph points such as those for most Chrome Pyrope Garnets that are positioned outside a ternary have outside composition, but graph points that lie inside the boundaries of a ternary can also have outside composition.
+Also, any Garnet graph point that falls on or within the Pyralspite ternary might also fall on a Pyrope-Grossular-Spessartine ternary or a Grossular-Almandine-Spessatine ternary.
 It's an educated guess as to which end members and how many end members might be present in minor amounts in a particular Garnet gem.

 Chrome Pyrope, 1.86ct.

-Electron microprobe analysis of the chemical composition of the same gem material in 2014 by Dr. George Rossman at Caltech (California Institute of Technology) found 1% higher Almandine an 1% higher Spessartine content than our own calculated percentages.
-Microprobe analysis also detected an additional 5% Grossular content and a total of 4% various other content that our 3-end member RIMS calculations were unable to find.
+Electron microprobe analysis of the chemical composition of a gem sample of the same origin as the gem above was conducted in 2014 by Dr. George Rossman at Caltech (California Institute of Technology).
+Rossman's results showed 1% higher Almandine and 1% higher Spessartine content than our own calculated percentages.
+Further calculations using the microprobe data showed an additional 5% Grossular content, plus a total of 4% various other content that our 3-end member RIMS calculations were unable to discern.

-The sum of the additional chemical components reduces our calculated percentage of the Pyrope component from 79% Pyrope to 68%.
-The adjusted percentage would move our graph point to the left a bit.
-The Caltech electron microprobe actual precentages were: 68% Pyrope, 12% Almandine, 11% Spessartine, 5% Grossular, 1% Uvarovite/Goldmanite, and 3% un-assigned or unknown remainder.
+The sum of those additional chemical components reduces our calculated percentage of the Pyrope component from 79% Pyrope to 68%.
+The Caltech electron microprobe actual percentages were: 68% Pyrope, 12% Almandine, 11% Spessartine, 5% Grossular, 1% Uvarovite/Goldmanite, and 3% un-assigned or unknown remainder.

 Purple Pastel Pyrope